diku-dk/futhark/docs/usage.rst

    Further, any *aliases* of that value are also considered consumed and may not be used.

-2. Each entry point output is either *unique* or *nonunique*.
+2. The entry point output iseither *unique* or *nonunique*.
 A unique output has no aliases.
 A nonunique output aliases *every* nonconsuming input parameter.

 Note that these distinctions are currently usually not visible in the generated API, and so correct usage requires knowledge of the original